An Incubator That Hatches Businesses

 DiMatteo, a graduate of Harvard and MIT and a Sloan Fellow at MIT, started commercializing his photovoltaic innovations three years ago in space rented from Draper Lab.
 He brought his group of 10 to the Photonics Center in June 2007, enticed by office space, a dedicated test and assembly lab, a clean room, a shared semiconductor fabrication shop, and a shared metrology lab equipped with scanning electron microscopes that measure flatness to nanometer precision.

 Only after setting up shop, DiMatteo says, did he discover another benefit to working in the entrepreneurial village of the incubator: once a month, leaders of the early-stage companies gather for a CEO Roundtable in one of the two large conference rooms.
 Over brown bag lunches, they share advice about how to make the best impression on venture capitalists and how to build an effective sales force and overcome other business challenges that can stymie even brilliant engineers.
 Sessions are often led by experienced execs who have guided their own firms along the trails of start-ups.

 “Someone will have a question about anything from human resources to IT to marketing,” says DiMatteo, “and someone else will have an answer.”

-Peter Russo, an SMG executive-in-residence, who many years ago sold his company, Data Instruments, to Honeywell, moderates the sessions.
+Peter Russo, an Questrom executive-in-residence, who many years ago sold his company, Data Instruments, to Honeywell, moderates the sessions.
 “People talk about intellectual property, the best ways to involve investors, hiring practices, where to find good people, or what is a reasonable compensation package,” he says.